daviddesancho/PRESTGARA/docs/index.md

 [Ikerbasque Fellow](http://www.ikerbasque.net/), [CIC nanoGUNE](http://www.nanogune.eu/) (Donostia-San Sebastián)

-In this tutorial we will explore some of the concepts that we have covered about molecular simulation methods.
-The practical is intended to serve as an example of how Monte Carlo (MD) and Molecular Dynamics (MD) simulation work practically and how they can provide scientific insight at a fundamental level in the context of the nanosciences.
+In this tutorial we will explore some of the concepts that we have covered during the lecture about molecular simulation methods.
+The examples we will see here will show how Monte Carlo (MC) and molecular dynamics (MD)) techniques can provide scientific insight at a fundamental level in the context of the nanosciences.

 ### Syllabus

 1. MC simulation of magnetization in an Ising model
-2. MD simulations of a biomolecule stretching
+2. MD simulations of the stretching of a biomolecule

 ### Setting yourself up
 Before the action starts we need to install some software in our computer, which we will need for running the calculations.
 Please follow the instructions below.
+Instructions are not always provided for Linux, as this OS will usually take care of itself.

 1. **The terminal** :
 	+ *Mac:* Although Macs bring a native Terminal app, I recommend using